10 Questions to Ask Your Eye Doctor If You Have Keratoconus

-Keratoconus is a progressive eye condition that causes the dome-shaped cornea to bulge out into cone shape, impairing your eyesight.
+Keratoconus is a progressive eye condition that causes the dome-shaped cornea to bulge into a cone shape, impairing your eyesight.
 You can maintain your vision with the help of qualified eye specialists providing keratoconus treatment.
 Although finding out that you have keratoconus may cause anxiety, it helps to know what to ask your doctor to understand your condition.
 Read on to learn more about this eye disease so you can make an informed choice for treatment.

 Is Keratoconus Common?